-The art of filigree jewellery is deeply rooted in Sardinian history.
+The art of filigree (which is also known as filagry) jewellery is deeply rooted in Sardinian history.
 It was introduced by the Phoenicians, who landed on the shores of Sardinia around 1000BC, bringing with them their traditions, culture and artistic skill.
 One of these skills was the production of filigree metalwork.
 From then on filigree became an important part of the cultural identity of Sardinia.
 Historically, Sardinian filigree celebrated female beauty and grace.

-Each of our KOKKUs is inspired by traditional Sardinian, Greek-Roman and Byzantine designs, with Persian and Arabic influence.
-The fusion of these cultures, brought into a contemporary context, gives KOKKU jewellery its fresh and vibrant, yet eternal, look.
+Each of our KOKKU jewelery collections are inspired by traditional Sardinian, Greek-Roman and Byzantine designs, with Persian and Arabic influence.
+The fusion of these cultures, brought into a contemporary context, gives KOKKU jewellery its fresh and vibrant, yet eternal style.